 what is the gig economy?

-According to the Bureau of Labor Statistics, the gig economy is a workforce based on "single projects or task[s] for which a worker is hired, often through a digital marketplace, to work on demand."
+The Bureau of Labor Statistics notes that, while there is no single or official definition of the gig economy, a 'gig' generally refers to "a single project or task for which a worker is hired, often through a digital marketplace, to work on demand".

 how has the gig economy impacted labor and the labor market?